rybakit/msgpack.php/README.md

 }
 ```

-Register `DateTimeTransformer` for both the packer and the unpacker with a unique extension type (an integer
+Register `DateTimeTransformer` for both the packer and the unpacker with a unique extension type (an integer from 0
-between 0 and 127) and you are ready to go:
+to 127) and you are ready to go:

 ```php
 use App\MessagePack\DateTimeTransformer;